 Abstract

 Public transportation, especially in large cities, is critical for livability.
 Counting passengers as they travel between stations is crucial to establishing and maintaining effective transportation systems.
 Various information and communication technologies, such as GPS, Bluetooth, and Wi-Fi, have been used to automatically measure the movements of people.
 Regarding public transportation applications, the Automated Fare Collection (AFC) system has been widely adopted as a convenient method for measuring passengers, in particular because it is relatively easy to uniquely identify card owners and as such, the movements of their card holder.
-However, there are serious concerns regarding privacy infringements when deploying such technologies, to the extent that Europe's General Data Protection Regulation effectively has forbidden straightforward deployment for measuring pedestrian dynamics.
-As a result, privacy preservation techniques (e.g., anonymization) must be used when deploying such systems.
+However, there are serious concerns regarding privacy infringements when deploying such technologies, to the extent that Europe's General Data Protection Regulation effectively has forbidden straightforward deployment for measuring pedestrian dynamics unless explicit consent has been provided.
+As a result, privacy-preservation techniques (e.g., anonymization) must be used when deploying such systems.
 Against this backdrop, we investigate to what extent a recently developed anonymization technique, known as detection k-anonymity, can be adapted to count public transportation travelers while preserving privacy.
 In the case study, we tested our methods with data from Beijing subway trips.
 Results show different scenarios when detection k-anonymity can be effectively applied and when it cannot.
 We also found that it can be challenging to set proper detection k-anonymity parameters.
 Furthermore, through detection k-annmytiy, it is possible to count travelers between two locations with high accuracy.
 However, counting travelers from more than two locations lead to more inaccurate results.

 Keywords: detection k-anonymity; geoprivacy; preserving privacy; General Data Protetion Regulation; public transportation